flyntwp/flynt-docs/content/guide/features/what-is-feature.md

     weight: 40
 ---

-With WordPress, it is easy to create one large functions.php file, crammed full of all the custom logic your theme may need.
+With WordPress, it is easy to create one large `functions.php` file, crammed full of all the custom logic your theme may need.
 This can get messy.
 In Flynt, we split each piece of functionality into smaller, self-contained feature bundles.
+All Features are located in the `Features` folder of the [Flynt Starter Theme](https://github.com/flyntwp/flynt-starter-theme/blob/master/Features).

 In most cases, features add global hooks and filters that affect the project on a global level.
 With this in mind, each feature is built with reusability in mind.
+It is possible to [create](/guide/features/creating-features/) and [modify](/guide/features/hooking-into-features/) features as needed.

 Flynt comes with a core set of ready to go features: